Exactly solvable conformal field theories: Sketching exactly solvable CFTs

 \subsubsection{Diagonal and non-diagonal fields}

-Motivated by the single-valuedness of correlation functions, we have made the assumption \eqref{siz} that conformal spins are integer.
-In extended spectrums, we may relax this assumption to the half-integer spin condition \eqref{sihz}:

-A simple way to satisfy these assumptions is to have fields of spin zero, i.e. \myindex{spinless fields} .
-However, whenever degenerate fields exist, we will use the slightly different notion of a \myindex{diagonal field} : a spinless field whose OPEs with degenerate fields only produces spinless fields.
+A simple way to satisfy the half-integer spin condition \eqref{sihz} is to have fields of spin zero.
+However, whenever degenerate fields exist, we will use the slightly different notion of a \myindex{diagonal field} : a field of spin zero whose OPEs with degenerate fields only produces fields of spin zero.
 Conversely, a \myindex{non-diagonal field} is a field that either has nonzero spin, or is related to fields with nonzero spins by taking OPEs with degenerate fields.
 A \myindex{diagonal CFT} is a CFT whose spectrum only involves diagonal fields.

-Let us summarize the primary fields that we will consider, together with their momentums, and the representations of the conformal algebra that they generate.
+Let us summarize the primary fields that we will consider, together with their momenta, and the representations of the conformal algebra that they generate.

 We parametrize non-diagonal primary fields $V_{(r,s)}$ using the Kac indices defined by Eq. \eqref{prs}, instead of the left and right dimensions.
 The indices $r,s$ are found by solving the linear system $ \Big\{ $ According to Eq. \eqref{drms}, the conformal spin of $V_{(r,s)}$ is